A case of guinea pig watery eyes is often the immediate result of certain ailments.

 Usually, lethal have shorter lives than everyday pigs.

-If you notice any instance of guinea pig’s watery eyes, then you need to act fast.
+If you notice any instance of a guinea pig’s watery eyes, then you need to act and take your pet to the vet immediately.

 A case of guinea pig watery eyes isn’t untreatable and may be addressed with no problem.